Thinking about moving house in 2019? Start planning ahead with our ultimate guide to the cost of moving house in 2019.

 All professional removals companies should offer you standard liability insurance to protect your possessions during transit.

-As above, you might wish to consider taking out additional cover for expensive items such as prized possessions and antiques.
+You might want to consider taking out additional cover for expensive items such as antiques and expensive assets.

-Make sure to factor boxes, tape, bubble wrap and other protective packing materials into the cost of moving house.
+Make sure to factor moving boxes and protective packing materials into the cost of moving house.

-Removal companies are able to provide this but often at additional cost.
+Removal companies are able to provide these but it can be at additional cost.

 Costs will very much depend on volume and the types of materials you need protecting.
 Inquire with your removals company as to what they offer and negotiate a price.